jo/worker-generate-stills/README.md

 # Worker Generate Stills

-This worker generates stills from videos for all video types supported by imagemagick.
+This worker generates stills from videos for video types supported by imagemagick.

 ## Prerequisites